EarthBigData/openSAR/pre_2020_INSTALLATION.md

 ## Jupyter Notebook

-To start the Jupyter Lab server working on your local webbrowser,  change to the root directory where you want to keep the notebooks (advanced users can change the default directory for notebooks in a configuration file).
+To start the Jupyter notebook server working on your local webbrowser,  change to the root directory where you want to keep the notebooks.
 Typically this would be *YOUR-GIT-REPOSOTORY-ROOT-PATH*

     cd <PATH-TO-NOTEBOOK-DIRECTORY>

 On a shell commandline prompt (Linux, Mac) or the Anaconda Command Prompt (Windows) enter:

+    # Linux/Mac
-    conda activate jhub
+    conda activate root
+    # Windows:
+    activate root

-Then start the Jupyter Lab server with:
+Then start the notebook server with:

-    jupyter lab
+    jupyter notebook

 This last command starts a local jupyter server on

 [https://localhost:8888](https://localhost:8888)

-The default webbrowser will be openeded and the jupyter lab  browser will be active.
+The default webbrowser will be openeded and the jupyter notebook browser will be active.
 From the file menu a notebook can be selected and opened via double-click.

 To stop the notebook server, use the CRTL+C keystrokes and answer "y".
 With this keystroke you will also find at any time the notebook server http address with it's token code which you can use to paste into any webbrowser to get access to the server in case the browswer has been closed.
 E.g.: